 Find gift inspiration and ideas for children with our book selection for the holiday season.

 Leave out Christmas treats for Santa

 Leaving food and drink out for Santa will build lots of excitement!
 Your children can select a mince pie or treat for Santa to nibble on and a drink to see him on his way.
-Perhaps some warm milk to stay toasty on a cold night; or maybe a drop of whiskey, seeing as it’s the reindeers who really drive the sleigh.
+Perhaps some warm milk to stay toasty on a cold night; or maybe a drop of whiskey, seeing as it’s the reindeer who really drive the sleigh.
 (Oh, and don’t forget to eat and drink the evidence: very important.)

 Don’t forget Rudolph

-Speaking of reindeers, you’ll want to leave something for them too – they are pulling the sleigh!
+Speaking of reindeer, you’ll want to leave something for them too – they are pulling the sleigh!
 The traditional food of choice is a carrot (make sure you take a big bite), although in recent years more parents are choosing to sprinkle special reindeer food outside.
-This can be fun, but it’s important to note that glittery reindeer food is very bad for local wildlife – so try a friendlier alternative, which you can make at home by mixing oats, seeds and dried fruit.
+This can be fun, but it’s important to note that glittery reindeer food is very bad for local wildlife – so try a friendlier alternative, which you can make at home by mixing oats, seeds, and dried fruit.

 Track Santa’s movements

 NORAD (the North American Aerospace Defense Command) monitors the world’s aerospace, and for one night a year, it uses its incredible tracking abilities to chart Santa’s sleigh.
 The NORAD tracker will be showing data from 1 December, and on Christmas Eve, children from all over the world will be able to follow Father Christmas on his magical journey.
 Tune in together as you get them settled for bed – they’ll love watching his journey and counting down until he visits your hometown.